SPThole/Sidhant_Thole/README.md

 # Journey till now:
 ### 1. Bachelors in Technology (Mechanical) from VIT Pune ( Pune University ) [2013 -2017]>>
+---
 ### 2. Masters of Science (Engineering Design) by Research from IIT Madras [2017-2020]>>
 ![](/images/iitmlogo.png)

  --I am a part of **ADOPT** group at IIT Madras (Advanced Design Optimization and Probabilistic Techniques).
-This group focuses on _optimization and probabilistic techniques_ on problems where small data is available.
-My research was focused on developing interpretable multidimensional visualization technique which can be helpful for          designer informed decisions
+This group focuses on _optimization and probabilistic and metamodeling techniques_ for the problems where small data is available.
+My research was focused on developing interpretable multidimensional visualization technique which can be helpful for designer to take informed decisions.

 ![](https://ed.iitm.ac.in/~palramu/ADOPT.jpg)

+---
 ### 3. Working as Data Science Associate at ZS Associates (Current)

+---
 # Projects

 ### Design Space Exploration and Optimization using Self Organizing Maps [Journal Paper] **[Impact Factor: 3.37]**